wei2912/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Graphical User Interface (GUI)**: Type of user interface through which users interact with electronic devices via visual indicator representations
+* **Command Line Interface (CLI)**: Type of user interface through which users interact with a system or application by typing in text (commands)
+* **Stay Home Notice (SHN)**: The notice involves a stipulated period consisting of a start and end date a person would have to remain in their place of residence or dedicated facility.

 --------------------------------------------------------------------------------------------------------------------